 For most people, credit cards are the first step in building your credit score.
 Your credit score has a major impact on your eligibility for bigger loan products like mortgages, student loans, or automotive loans.
 Your credit score affects your eligibility for different loan products which may offer better benefits or interest rates based on your credit score.
-While credit cards are crucial in helping you build your credit score and are safer than money, credit cards are dangerous as your finances can easily spiral out of control and that’s why we’re building Yofii to be the best way to pay off credit card debt.
+Credit cards are crucial in helping you build your credit score and are safer than money.
+Credit cards are also dangerous as your finances can easily spiral out of control and that’s why we’re building Yofii to be the best way to pay off credit card debt.
 Some of the factors that impact your credit score include:

 - Number of inquiries for different credit products – Low Impact

 - Number of total credit accounts – Low Impact

 - Age of Credit History – Medium Impact

 - Number of Derogatory Marks – caused by missed payments, defaults, etc. – Medium Impact

 - Percentage of Credit Card Utilization – High Impact